Roof Leak Detection in Florida Homes (Step-by-Step Guide)

 Start by inspecting inside the house using specific methods to locate the roof leak.
 Once on the roof, the steps will vary based on the roofing type.
 Lastly, if the leak remains hidden, we’ll cover what to do next.

-Below are the first steps for finding a roof leak on any type of roof in Florida, whether it’s flat, sloped, shingle, metal, or tile.
+Below are the first steps for finding a roof leak on any type of roofing system in Florida, whether it’s flat, sloped, shingle, metal, or tile.

 Measure the Leak From Inside the Dwelling

-You’ll need to know the exact measurement of the leak inside the dwelling so you can find the exact spot once you are in the attic.
+You’ll need to know the exact measurement of the leak inside the dwelling so you can pinpoint the exact spot once you are in the attic.

 Inspecting Inside the Attic With Your Measurements

 • Nails: Water can travel along the attic trusses, pipes, and down the roof decking.
-Use your flashlight to follow the stains until you find the entry point.
-Sometimes, it will lead to a nail where the water is just dripping from the nail, or a seam in the plywood decking.
+Use your flashlight to follow the stains until you locate the entry point.
+Sometimes, it will lead to a nail where the water is just dripping from the nail or a seam in the plywood decking.

 • Decking: If the water is dripping from where two pieces of plywood come together, the leak is occurring higher up, but you won’t be able to identify it from inside.